Operator algebras generated by left invertibles: Properties of Left Invertible Operators and

-One further comment on the commutator ideal $\mathscr{C}$ of $\A_T$.
+We conclude this subsection with a final comment on the commutator ideal $\mathscr{C}$ of $\A_T$.
 Recall that $P = I - T T^\dagger \in \mathscr{C}$.
 Hence by the preceding, all the finite rank operators $F$ from this construction are in the commutator ideal $\mathscr{C}$.
 Combined with Proposition \ref{alg simple}, this observation allows us to algebraically characterize a dense subset of $\mathscr{C}$.

 \begin{prop} Let $P = I - T T^\dagger$ and set

 Then $\mathscr{K}_T = \mathscr{C}$. \end{prop}

 \begin{proof} First we show that $\mathscr{K}_T$ is an ideal of $\A_T$.
 If $A \in \mbox{\Alg}(T, T^\dagger)$, then by Proposition \ref{alg simple},